Journal of Faculty Development

 The manuscript should include a 100-word abstract.

-Each author should include a two- to three-sentence biographical sketch of each author, and postal and email addresses for each author.
-Use consistent formatting of author bios, including degree.
-Author bios should be no longer than two to three sentences.
-Author name(s) should appear in bold.
+Each submission should include a biographical sketch of each author using the JFD format.
+Postal and email addresses for each author will be uploaded to the review system upon notification.
+Author name(s) should appear first.
 Degree should follow author name as applicable.
 For example:

 Russell Carpenter, Ph.D.